Other ideas (possible articles) about health via food

 The food and flavor industries are the main users of essential oils.
 The most popular culinary oils are peppermint, orange, lemon, grapefruit, lime, clove, ginger, cinnamon, basil, rosemary, and coriander.
 One teaspoon of herb equals two to three drops of essential oil.
 In other words, use at most two to three drops of essential oils per dish.
 Beware that oils do not mix with water.
 If you add a drop to water to flavor it, shake or stir the water before you drink it.

 PubMed, a database of published research, includes more than twenty thousand studies about essential oils.
+You can find other sources of information here.
+The Tisserand Institute offers online courses about aromatherapy.

 Pancreatic enzymes, also known as proteolytic enzymes, are found in certain foods, such as apples, pineapples, and papaya.
 They were researched therapeutically and reported by John Beard, William Kelly, and Dr. Nicholas Gonzalez.
 For details, read the history by Dr. Gonzalez here.